adap/flower/doc/source/how-to-use-differential-privacy.rst

 :og:description: Learn how to apply differential privacy in Flower, using server-side and client-side clipping techniques or local DP for enhanced data security during federated learning.

-.. title:: How-to Tutorial: Use Differential Privacy in Flower

 .. meta::
     :description: Learn how to apply differential privacy in Flower, using server-side and client-side clipping techniques or local DP for enhanced data security during federated learning.

 Use Differential Privacy
 ========================